Cybersecurity Bootcamps in Dallas: Skills, Tools & Career Options

 The Fullstack Cybersecurity Bootcamp offers two options for students: a full-time and a part-time program.

-• The Full-Time Fullstack Cybersecurity Analytics Bootcamp is a 12-week program with live online classes held Monday through Friday.
+The Full-Time Fullstack Cybersecurity Bootcamp is a 13-week program with live online classes held Monday through Friday.
 This rigorous career accelerator empowers students of all starting skill levels to rapidly gain cyber skills.
 With this schedule, students should forgo working a full-time job during the bootcamp.

-• The Part-Time Fullstack Academy Cybersecurity Analytics Bootcamp lasts 26 weeks with multiple scheduling options for live online classes.
-This program allows individuals to pursue the same high-quality education while maintaining other responsibilities, such as full-time employment.
+The Part-Time Fullstack Academy Cybersecurity Bootcamp lasts 21 weeks allowing individuals to pursue the same high-quality education while maintaining other responsibilities, such as full-time employment.

 With either bootcamp option, students gain exposure to real-world simulations and practice labs as well as a final project.
-Students also have the opportunity to prepare for and earn some of the top industry-recognized cybersecurity certifications.
+Students also have the opportunity to prepare for and earn some of the top industry-recognized cybersecurity certifications from CompTIA Security+.

 University Cybersecurity Bootcamps Powered by Fullstack Academy